Ashley Abbott: Casting

 Eileen Davidson originated the role of Ashley Abbott on June 11, 1982, until her first exit on December 2, 1988.
 The role was immediately recast with Brenda Epperson, who portrayed Ashley for seven years from December 5, 1988, before leaving the role on December 21, 1995.
-Shari Shattuck then assumed the role from March 21, 1996, to February 22, 1999, with Davidson returning on March 19, 1999.
+Cindy Ambuehl screen-tested for the character in 1996, but Shari Shattuck assumed the role from March 21, 1996, to February 22, 1999, with Davidson returning on March 19, 1999.
 Davidson took maternity leave in the summer of 2003.
 In 2006, news broke that Davidson was to exit the soap opera, and she last aired on January 11, 2007.
 She then carried the role of Ashley over to the show's sister soap, The Bold and the Beautiful.
 On September 25, 2008, Davidson returned to The Young and the Restless, and subsequently made one final appearance on The Bold and the Beautiful on November 25 of the same year when Ashley resigned from her position at Forrester Creations.

 In May 2012, Davidson informed followers on her Twitter page that she had been let go from The Young and the Restless.
 Davidson further confirmed she did not know why she was let go, but was seeing the positive light from it.
 It was then announced by Nelson Branco that Sony Pictures Entertainment wanted Davidson on both The Young and the Restless and Days of Our Lives, but that Y&R would not share the actress, leading to Sony terminating her contract with the soap.
 Thus it was announced that Davidson would reprise her role as Kristen Blake on the NBC soap.
 Davidson made her onscreen exit on August 3, 2012.
 Speaking about her upcoming return to Days and departure from the show with TV Guide, Davidson stated: "What happened to me at Y&R was shocking — I've been in this business a very long time and have never seen anything like it — but it's not like I haven't been fired before."
 She also went on to say that "I was led to believe that I was fired, though it was a bad news-good news thing — the bad news is Y&R is firing you, the good news is Days wants you."
-In February 2013, it was announced that Davidson would return to The Young and the Restless for "very special episodes" that would commemorate the show's 40th anniversary.
+In February 2013, it was announced that Davidson would return to The Young and the Restless for "very special episodes" that would commemorate the show's 40th anniversary, airing on March 18 and 19.
 In spite of this, the actress remained a part of Days of our Lives full-time.